 The Amount of International Students at Albright

-There is a mid sized group of about 55 international students at Albright College representing at least 15 countries.
-Check out the Albright International Student Page for more information.
+There is a small community of about 34 international students at Albright College representing 14 countries.
+To see more, check out the Albright International Student Page.

 Questions About Diversity